juju/docs/src/en/reference-install.md

 ### Installing multiple Juju series

-Some environments may see the need to install both the 1.x and the 2.x series of Juju.
-See page [Running multiple versions of Juju][juju-coexist] for guidance.
+Some environments may see the need to run both the 1.x and the 2.x series of Juju concurrently.
+See page
+[Running multiple versions of Juju][juju-coexist] for guidance.

 ### Other platforms